panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 JavaScript's dynamic typing is good and bad at the same time.
 It's good because you don't have to indicate the variable's type.
 It's bad because you can never be sure about the variable's type.

-`typeof` operator determines the 5 common types in JavaScript:
+`typeof` operator determines the 6 types in JavaScript:

 ```javascript
 typeof 10;        // => 'number'